ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 The protocol MUST have the capability to be extended; implementations MUST ignore unknown extensions.
-Unknown extensions received by a server from a lower stratum server SHALL NOT be added to response messages sent by the server receiving these extensions.
+Unknown extensions received by a server from a lower stratum server SHALL not be added to response messages sent by the server receiving these extensions.

 ## Security

-Data authentication and optional data confidentiality MUST be integrated into the protocol, and downgrade attacks by an in-path attacker MUST be mitigated.
+Data authentication and optional data confidentiality MUST be integrated into the protocol, and downgrade attacks by an in-path attacker must be mitigated.

-Cryptographic agility MUST be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks and vulnerabilities with incumbent primitives are discovered.
+Cryptographic agility must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks and vulnerabilities with incumbent primitives are discovered.